LearnWeb3DAO/Junior-Track/Lottery-Game-Chainlink-VRF.md

 ## How does it work?

 - Chainlink has two contracts that we are mostly concerned about [VRFConsumerBase.sol](https://github.com/smartcontractkit/chainlink/blob/master/contracts/src/v0.8/VRFConsumerBase.sol) and VRFCoordinator
-- VRFConsumerBase is the contract that will be calling the VRF Coordinator which is finally reponsible for publishing the randomness
+- VRFConsumerBase is the contract that will be calling the VRF Coordinator which is finally responsible for publishing the randomness
 - We will be inheriting VRFConsumerBase and will be using two functions from it:
   - requestRandomness, which makes the initial request for randomness.
   - fulfillRandomness, which is the function that receives and does something with verified randomness.